 “I remember the wood-cuts and black-and-white of the original numbers of “The Motion Picture Magazine” very well.
 As the business was refined there arose naturally the demand that the cruder publicity which was being given to the movies also be refined.
 The outcome of this was “The Classic” which photogravures, etc. And now even the modern form of that is to be surpassed and SHADOWLAND is to give us, in addition, color.”

 And what glorious color pictures it had – at a time when movies and most magazines, were still in black and white.
 Although SHADOWLAND wasn’t the first magazine to use color on the cover and in the occasional advertisement or color portrait, the extent to which the magazine featured color reproductions of paintings and portraits, was impressive.

 Silent Movies, Stars & Filmmakers

-Inside the magazine, SHADOWLAND featured silent movie stars and filmmakers from the major film studios of the day – Vitagraph, Paramount Pictures, American, Famous Players-Lasky, Lubin, Essanay, Goldwyn Pictures, Edison, Kalem, Universal, Pathé Frères, and other studios.
+Inside the magazine, SHADOWLAND featured silent movie stars and filmmakers from the major film studios of the day – Vitagraph, Paramount Pictures, American, Famous Players-Lasky, Lubin, Essanay, Goldwyn Pictures, Edison, Kalem, Universal, Pathé Frères, and others.
 Articles and interviews by staff writers were supplemented by articles written by the actors and filmmakers themselves.